A merchant services career will help you increase your residual income.

 Selling merchant services (commonly called a payment solutions sales consultant) looks different for both of them, and it surely affects their overall feelings about their merchant service jobs.

 Darla wakes up at 7 am every day to cold-call businesses.

-Most business owners don’t want to go through the hassle of switching processing companies for only slightly lower rates, so she has trouble getting them to agree to talk to her.
+Most business owners don’t want to go through the hassle of switching merchant processing companies and possibly even business banking for only slightly lower rates, so she has trouble getting them to agree to talk to her.

 When she does finally land a sale, she has to go through an extensive process of switching the business over to her company.

 The paperwork is lengthy, and her customer is hesitant to sign a one-to-three year contract.

 The payments industry can be rough on merchant account sales reps who don’t get to see a portion of the monthly residuals.
 The best merchant services sales jobs and credit card merchant services careers have a healthy residual sharing plan.

 At the end of each day at what feels more like a temporary job than a career, she goes back home feeling like she has nothing to show for all her hard work.
 She wants to have a successful career in merchant services, but it feels like an uphill battle.

 On days where Ralph is excited to start his day, he’ll set his alarm for 7 am and hits the ground running.
 On other days when he just wants to stay in bed a little longer, he’ll sleep in and enjoy a relaxing morning.

 He may stay home and call business owners over the phone, or he may take the day off.
 With a company like Shift Processing, there’s no monthly quota looming over his head that says he has to sell or lose his monthly residual.